-Let us now return to the numbers in Follow-the-Leader III to use the belief-updating rule that was just derived.
-Jones has a prior belief that the probability of event "Nature picks state (A)" is 0.7 and he needs to update that belief on seeing the data "Smith picks Large".
+Let us now return to the numbers in Follow-the-Leader III to use the belief-updating rule just derived.
+Jones has a prior belief that the probability of event "Nature picks state (A)" is 0.7 and he needs to update that belief on seeing the data "Smith picks Large."
 His prior is Prob(A) = 0.7, and we wish to calculate Prob(A|Large).

-&lt;sup>2The name "marginal likelihood" may seem strange to economists, since it is an unconditional likelihood and when economists use "marginal" they mean "an increment conditional on starting from a particular level".
+&lt;sup>2 The name "marginal likelihood" may seem strange to economists since it is an unconditional likelihood and when economists use "marginal" they mean "an increment conditional on starting from a particular level."
 The statisticians defined marginal likelihood this way because they start with Prob(a, b), and then derive Prob(b).
 That is like going to the margin of a graph in (a, b)-space, the b-axis, and asking how probable the value of b is integrating over all possible a's.

-beliefs cannot be calculated independently of the equilibrium.
-This is the reason for the three-step procedure suggested above, for what the modeller must do is propose an equilibrium and then use it to calculate the beliefs.
+the reason for the three-step procedure suggested above, for what the modeller must do is propose an equilibrium and then use it to calculate the beliefs.
 Afterwards, he must check that the equilibrium strategies are indeed the best responses given the beliefs they generate.

 If Jones observes Large, he can rule out state (C), but he does not know whether the state is (A) or (B).
-Bayes's Rule tells him that the posterior probability of state (A) is
+Bayes' Rule tells him that the posterior probability of state (A) is